 A language binding MUST define a way to declare an invalid value (UNSET).
-In case, a definition per data type needs to be provided.
+It MAY be needed to specify a separate invalid value per data type.
 Evaluating an UNSET boolean value MUST result in a negative result, e.g. for JobTemplate::emailOnStarted.
-Invalid strings MAY be modelled according to the GLUE 2.0 scheme [1], were an UNSET string contains the value "UNDEFINEDVALUE".
-Invalid integers MAY be also modelled according to GLUE 2.0 scheme, were an UNSET integer is expressed as "all nines".
+Invalid strings MAY be modeled according to the GLUE 2.0 scheme [1], where an UNSET string contains the value "UNDEFINEDVALUE".
+Invalid integers MAY be also modeled according to GLUE 2.0 scheme, where an UNSET integer is expressed as "all nines".